 When you are considering the promises that you make, do not forget to factor in the length of your webinar.
 People are taking time out of their busy day to attend.
 So if you promise a 30-minute webinar, they are not going to be impressed if it drags on for an hour.
 On the other hand, if you promise that a webinar will last for an hour, people are likely to be disappointed if you only give them 30 minutes.
 In summary, stay true to your word!

 Not enough interaction

 There is no point in inviting people to a webinar if they are not going to be able to participate.
-You might as well simply produce a video.
-If all your webinars involve talking at an audience, this could be why they do not succeed.
+You might as well simply produce a pre-recorded video.
+If all your webinars involve talking to an audience all through the event with no means of interaction, this could be why they do not succeed.

 You need to make use of the latest webinar technology, which allows you to interact with your audience.
 Interactive tools that you can consider using include mood emoticons, live polls and text chat.
 Using these tools means that you can have a real dialogue with the audience.
 This makes the webinar more interesting for those who attend.
 It also helps you to learn more about the audience, which can be useful when it comes to developing new products and services.

 Problems with equipment or the platform

 Choosing the wrong platform to host your webinar can easily lead to failure.
 You have to select a platform that gives you access to the features that you need to produce a high-quality webinar.
 You also need to make sure that your audience size can be accommodated and that the platform is supported on all devices.
 Taking time to choose the right platform helps to optimize audience numbers and improves your chances of creating a successful event.